-Ahead of the second edition of our Enabling Effective Cultural Change course, we sat down with course chair and Change Management Expert David Elverson to help us identify organisational culture and the effect it has on us.
+Following the launch of further dates for Enabling Effective Cultural Change in London and Edinburgh, we sat down with course chair and Change Management Expert David Elverson to help us identify organisational culture and the effect it has on us.

 Hello David.
 Can you firstly illustrate why culture is so important?